Embarking on a New Era in Broadcast TV

 Even though broadcast TV is faced with significant pressure to adapt to our changing world, the timing couldn’t be more perfect.
 With the convergence of new technologies, broadcasters are well-equipped to tackle transformation with a smarter, more effective approach.

-Here are a few examples of the technological breakthroughs that are helping broadcast TV move into a new era:
+Here are a few examples of the technological breakthroughs that are helping propel the future of broadcast TV and move into a new era:

 - Augmented intelligence: As curated content becomes the way of the future, broadcasters are hard at work, finding the balance between automation and personalization.
 Even though automation is the most effective way to serve varying needs, viewers don’t want to feel like they are being passed off to a “robot.”
 So, augmented intelligence provides broadcasters with a way to improve the viewing experience without overextending their resources.